Women's rights in North Korea: Prostitution in North Korea

-The great famine of the 1990s changed the North Korean society deeply that the world is still trying to understand the width and the depth of that change.
+The great famine of the 1990s changed the North Korean society deeply.
 During and after the famine, millions of North Koreans grasped at any survival strategy necessary to feed themselves.
 Those who did not change, and whom the state did not feed, died.
 For thousands of North Korean women, prostitution was the survival strategy of last way to feed themselves, and often, their children.

 In Kim Il Sung's North Korea, the sex trade was invisible to the outside world.
 That began to change when Chinese traffickers forced thousands of female famine refugees into the sex trade.
 By the end of the great famine, prostitution had become stealthily ubiquitous inside North Korea.
 It also became more organized and more predatory, with state officials playing a growing role in its patronage and protection.

 In Hamhung in 2008, a number of high-ranking party officials were accused of patronizing a tea house that also sold sex, and for protecting it against police interference.
 In Hyesan in 2009, the manager of a state-run inn frequently patronized by central party officials was arrested for pimping women and girls, some in their mid-teens.
 North Korea's 2009 currency "reform" drove more women into the sex trade.
 By 2010, prostitution in Chongjin had been organized by “couple managers” who matched customers, often soldiers, with sex workers, often female university students, and sometimes women who had become dependent on drugs.
 In 2014, the manager of a North Korean factory in China was accused of pimping out female factory workers.

 The reports do not suggest that the state has consciously chosen to tolerate or profit from the sex trade as a matter of policy.
 The security forces periodically crack down on the sex trade, but inevitably, when corrupt authorities attempt to police a profitable trade, the authorities begin to see that trade as just another way to supplement their pay.
 More fundamentally, in a society where officials are the law, where enforcement is arbitrary, and where the state profits from trade at least indirectly, it can be hard to tell the difference between corruption and state policy.
 Today, the Daily NK reports that prostitution is increasingly run by well-connected businessmen and protected by the officials they're connected with.

 A North Korean defector informed Ha Tae-kyung, a lawmaker of the Saenuri Party and publisher specializing in North Korea, that were approximately 500 prostitutes in their city, which has a population of 400,000.
 “If [we] depend on the simple arithmetic calculation and put North Korean population as 20 million, we can assume that there should be about 25,000 prostitutes in North Korea,” Ha told Sieff.